mark0071m/TidyHumanActivityData_Samsung/CodeBook.md

 ## Study Design
-This code book describes the variables found in the merged_tidy_averages.txt dataset as produced by the run_analysis.R script.
-Merged_tidy_averages.txt is a tidy dataset containing a summarization of data provided by the "Human Activity Recognition Using Smartphones Dataset" (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+This code book describes the merged_tidy_averages.txt dataset as produced by the run_analysis.R script.
+Merged_tidy_averages.txt is a dataset containing a summarization of data provided by the "Human Activity Recognition Using Smartphones Dataset" (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones); which conforms to the principles of tidy data (http://vita.had.co.nz/papers/tidy-data.pdf).

 The original data were built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

-This dataset provides only a subset, mean and standard deviation, of the initial data which conforms to the principles of tidy data (http://vita.had.co.nz/papers/tidy-data.pdf).
-Additionally, data were aggregated by Subject and Type of Activity.
+This dataset provides only a subset, mean and standard deviation, of the initial data, aggregated by Subject and Type of Activity.

 ## Instruction List
 1. Download data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip